-2.7 FENCES AND GATES
+2.6 FENCES AND GATES

 The fences are properly installed and are performing their intended function.
-The gates are properly installed and are performing their intended function.
+The gate is properly installed and is performing its intended function.

 BUILDING EXTERIOR

 The evaluation of the building exterior includes the paint, stain, siding, windows, doors, flashing, trim, fascia, eaves, soffits, decks, porches balconies and railings.
 These items are visually examined for proper function, excessive or unusual wear and general state of repair.
 Components or portions of components may not be visible because of soil, vegetation, storage of personal effects and/or the nature of construction.
 In such cases these items are considered inaccessible and are not inspected.